sunfounder/picrawler/docs/source/python/python_twist.rst

 Simply put, it uses two layers of for loops to make the ``new_step`` array produce continuous and regular changes, and at the same time, ``crawler.do_step()`` executes the posture to form a continuous action.

-You can intuitively get the coordinate value array corresponding to each pose from :ref:`Adjust Posture`.
+You can intuitively get the coordinate value array corresponding to each pose from :ref:`py_posture`.

 In addition, the example also played background music.
 The implementation method is as follows.